Transportation Equity Fundamental I

 - Managing traditionally uncategorizable parts of society alongside standard demographics

 - Transportation project budgets that fail to consider the cost of planning an equitable process and implementation

-The Transportation Equity (TE) Certification training includes two 8-hour, live courses: Equitable Mobility and Effective Engagement and Equity and Accessibility-based Approach.
-The TE Certification training helps transportation professionals, policymakers, and project managers gain an insightful perspective of equity implications, tools to identify implications of inequities and uplift equity, methods to design an inclusive engagement process to collaborate with communities overburdened with health and social inequities, and strategies to mitigate potential adverse impacts.
+The Transportation Equity Fundamentals Certification training includes two 8-hour, live courses.
+The Transportation Equity Fundamentals Certification training helps transportation professionals, policymakers, and project managers gain an insightful perspective of equity implications, tools to identify implications of inequities and uplift equity, methods to design an inclusive engagement process to collaborate with communities overburdened with health and social inequities, and strategies to mitigate potential adverse impacts.